Bunyip railway station

-Bunyip railway station is located on the Gippsland line in Victoria, Australia.
-It serves the town of Bunyip, and opened on 8 October 1877.
+Bunyip railway station is a regional railway station on the Gippsland line, part of the Victorian railway network.
+It serves the town of Bunyip, in Victoria, Australia.
+Bunyip station is a ground level unstaffed station, featuring two side platforms.
+It opened on 8 October 1877, with the current station provided in 2024.

-The remains of a former goods and stock platform and a crane are opposite the single platform.
-The siding for the platform was removed in April 1988.

-The track up to the western (up) end of the station was duplicated in 1956, but the section from Bunyip to Longwarry remains as single track, due to the need to duplicate the bridge over the Bunyip River.
+A substation and a short section of the overhead wiring, both of which are listed on the Victorian Heritage Register, have been retained to the west of the station.

+History

 The line through Bunyip was electrified in July 1954, but the electrification was switched off between Bunyip and Warragul in December 1998, and between Pakenham and Bunyip in 2005, as part of the Regional Fast Rail project.
-A substation and a short section of the overhead wiring, both of which are listed on the Victorian Heritage Register, have been retained to the west of the station.
+The track up to the western (up) end of the station was duplicated in 1956.

 On 26 August 1988, the electric staff system between Bunyip and Longwarry was abolished, and was replaced with automatic three-position signalling.
 The signal box, interlocking, and all two-position signals, were also abolished.

 The station was de-staffed on 26 May 1991.

+In 2022, as part of the Regional Rail Revival project, the former goods and stock platform and crane were removed to make way for duplicated track and a new second platform.
+The siding for the goods platform was removed in April 1988.

-As part of the Regional Rail Revival project, a second platform will be provided at the station, and the line duplicated between Bunyip and Longwarry.
-The project is to be completed in late 2022.
-However, it was reported in May 2022, that the duplication of the Bunyip-Longwarry track would not go ahead.
+In April 2017, the Victorian state government announced an upgrade project to the Gippsland line as part of the Regional Rail Revival package.
+A second platform would be constructed at Bunyip, along with duplicated track from Bunyip to Longwarry.
+However, it was reported in May 2022, that track would not be duplicated over the Bunyip River.
+The new platform, renumbered to Platform 1, opened on 13 June 2024.
+The original platform was renumbered to Platform 2.

 Platforms and services

-Bunyip has one platform.
-It is served by V/Line Traralgon and selected Bairnsdale line trains.
+Bunyip has two platforms both served by V/Line Traralgon and selected Bairnsdale line trains.